Wire-Network/wire-docs/docs/getting-started/create-development-wallet.md

 ## Import the Development Key​

-Every new Wire chain has a default system user called `eosio`.
+Every new Wire chain has a default system user called `sysio`.
 This account is used to setup the chain by loading system contracts that dictate the governance and consensus of the Wire chain.
 Every new Wire chain comes with a development key, and this key is the same.
-Load this key to sign transactions on behalf of the system user `eosio`.
+Load this key to sign transactions on behalf of the system user `sysio`.

 ```bash
 clio wallet import